22 Jul Dealing with Difficult Situations in Recovery

 That being said, those of us in recovery, and particularly those of us that work programs like AA, NA, SMART, or similar, have tools for dealing with uncomfortable emotions.
 That’s not to say that difficult situations can ever be turned into non-difficult situations, but we do have the ability to shift our perspective.
 And, as addicts who’ve managed to put together a significant period of clean time, we tend to be pretty resilient humans.
 After all, the vast majority of addicts who try to get clean don’t usually stay sober.
 Those of us who do are the exception and not the rule, which is pretty miraculous in and of itself.
-Remember this, and trust that there’s a power greater than you working in your life, regardless of whether or not you believe in a Higher Power.
+Remember this, and trust that there’s a power greater than you on your team, regardless of whether or not you believe in a Higher Power.
 That “power” might even be your fellows in recovery, but whatever it is, there’s definitely something pretty awesome working in your life if you’re staying clean.

 Here are some tips we’ve found super useful to help us shift perspectives when times get tough in recovery: